adsabs/export_service/README.md

     {"bibcode":["1980ApJS...44..137K","1980ApJS...44..489B"], "style":"", "format":"", sort:"date desc, bibcode, desc"}

     where style can be: aastex, icarus, mnras, soph, aspc, apsj, or aasj and format can be: 1, 2 or 3, for output formats Unicode, HTML or LaTeX respectively.

-    Note that for the three formats: aastex, aspc, and aasj there is an optinal parameter `journalmacro` which allows user to decide to keep the journal name, or instead of replacing it by macro if one is available.
-The defualt value is `1` for replace.
+There is an optional parameter journalformat applicable to the three formats: aastex, aspc, and aasj, which allows user to decide on the format of journal name, with values 1, 2, and 3 respectively to indicate uses AASTeX macros (default), use journal abbreviations, or use full journal name.

 ###### 5. For endpoint /custom define payload as: